-- Holds the rank of Cadet SFC. - Delivers charges to accused - Ensures the accused fully understands their rights. - Coordinates witnesses in advance of the hearing. - Ensures the presence of witnesses at Investigations & Hearings. - Maintains decorum of Hearings under the direction of Executive Committee Chairman or Hearing Officer. - Responsible for carrying over charges, investigations, and punishments from the spring to fall semester. - Responsible for the training of Executive Committee Clerks.
+- Delivers charges to accused - Ensures the accused fully understands their rights. - Coordinates witnesses in advance of the hearing. - Ensures the presence of witnesses at Investigations & Hearings. - Maintains decorum of Hearings under the direction of Executive Committee Chairman or Hearing Officer. - Responsible for carrying over charges, investigations, and punishments from the spring to fall semester. - Responsible for the training of Executive Committee Clerks.